estuary/flow/site/docs/overview/comparisons.md

 [**materializations**](../../concepts/materialization) (writes to destinations).
 Collectively, these are called _tasks_.

 Tasks in Flow are only indirectly linked.
 Captures read data from a source and output to **collections**.
 Flow collections store all the data in cloud storage, with configurable retention for historical data.
 You can then materialize each collection to any number of destination systems.
 Each one will be kept up to date in real time, and new materializations can automatically backfill all your historical data.
 Collections in Flow always have an associated JSON schema, and they use that to ensure the validity of all collection data.
-Tasks are also transactional and generally guarantee end-to-end exactly-once processing*.
+Tasks are also transactional and generally guarantee end-to-end exactly-once processing (so long as the endpoint system can accommodate them).

 Like Airbyte, Flow uses [connectors](../concepts/connectors.md) for interacting with external systems in captures and materializations.
 For captures, Flow integrates the Airbyte specification,